wraithgar/moonboots_hapi/README.md

 You can register multiple moonboots apps for a single hapi server like so:

 1. Pass in an array of moonboots configs instead of a single config.
-2. Make sure that each config provides unique `appPath`, `jsFileName`, and `cssFilename` or hapi will complain that the paths conflict.
+2. Make sure that each config provides unique `appPath` or hapi will complain that the paths conflict.

 Example of registering multiple apps: